aardappel/lobster/lobster/docs/source/command_line_usage.md

 Any of the Lobster builtin commands that load data files specify paths relative to either the main or auxiliary directories (and either / or  may be used as path separators).
-If you package up a Lobster program for distribution, in addition to the executable, the bytecode file and any data files referenced in this way, you'll need `shaders/default.materials` which is implicitly loaded by `gl_window`.
+If you package up a Lobster program for distribution, all these files can be packed into a pakfile, see `-b`.

 Output
 ------